-Table 13.
-IBM 1 Spectrum Scale me ssage severity tags ordered by priority Severity tag Type of message (systemLogLeve 1 attribute) Meaning A alert Indicates a problem where action must be taken immediately.
-Notify the appropriate person to correct the problem.
-X critical Indicates a critical condition that should be corrected immediately.
+Table 14.
+IBM Table 14.
+IBM Spectrum Scale message severity tags ordered by priority Severity tag Type of message (systemLogLeve 1 attribute) Meaning А alert Indicates a problem where action must be taken immediately.
+Notify the appropriate person to correct the problem. Х critical Indicates a critical condition that should be corrected immediately.
 The system discovered an internal inconsistency of some kind.
 Command execution might be halted or the system might attempt to continue despite the inconsistency.
 Report these errors to IBM.
 E error Indicates an error condition.
 Command execution might or might not continue, but this error was likely caused by a persistent condition and will remain until corrected by some other program or administrative action.
 For example, a command operating on a single file or other GPFS object might terminate upon encountering any condition of severity E .
 As another example, a command operating on a list of files, finding that one of the files has permission bits set that disallow the operation, might continue to operate on all other files within the specified list of files.
 W warning Indicates a problem, but command execution continues.
 The problem can be a transient inconsistency.
 It can be that the command has skipped some operations on some objects, or is reporting an irregularity that could be of interest.
 For example, if a multipass command operating on many files discovers during its second pass that a file that was present during the first pass is no longer present, the file might have been removed by another command or program.
 N notice Indicates a normal but significant condition.
 These events are unusual, but are not error conditions, and could be summarized in an email to developers or administrators for spotting potential problems.
 No immediate action is required. С configuration Indicates a configuration change; such as, creating a file system or removing a node from the cluster.
 I informational Indicates normal operation.
 This message by itself indicates that nothing is wrong; no action is required.
 D detail Indicates verbose operational messages; no is action required. В debug Indicates debug-level messages that are useful to application developers for debugging purposes.
 This information is not useful during operations.

-For ESS 3000 GUI messages, error messages ((E)) have the highest priority and informational messages (I) have the lowest priority.
+For ESS GUI messages, error messages ((E)) have the highest priority and informational messages (I) have the lowest priority.

-The following table lists the ESS 3000 GUI message severity tags in order of priority:
+The following table lists the ESS GUI message severity tags in order of priority:

-Table 14.
-ESS Table 14.
-ESS 3000 GUI message severity tags ordered by priority Severity tag Type of message Meaning E Error Indicates a critical condition that should be corrected immediately.
+Table 15.
+ESS GUI message severity tags ordered by priority Severity tag Type of message Meaning Е Error Indicates a critical condition that should be corrected immediately.
 The system discovered an internal inconsistency of some kind.
 Command execution might be halted or the system might attempt to continue despite the inconsistency.
 Report these errors to IBM.

-W warning Indicates a problem, but command execution continues.
+Table 15.
+ESS GUI message severity tags ordered by priority (continued) Severity tag Type of message Meaning W warning Indicates a problem, but command execution continues.
 The problem can be a transient inconsistency.
 It can be that the command has skipped some operations on some objects, or is reporting an irregularity that could be of interest.
 For example, if a multipass command operating on many files discovers during its second pass that a file that was present during the first pass is no longer present, the file might have been removed by another command or program.
 I informational Indicates normal operation.
 This message by itself indicates that nothing is wrong; no action is required.